redstrate/PhysisSharp/README.md

 C# bindings for Physis.

+## Building

+Due to the complex nature of the build process, I have included a helper script called `build.sh`.
+If you wish to build it manually, see the script as it's very simple.

 ## Running the example

-Make sure the .dll or .so file is located where you run the application.
-If you need to test quickly, set the `LD_LIBRARY_PATH` on Linux.
+Note that the build script nor do any of the build steps copy the .so or .dll manually.
+You need to make sure to have `libphysis.so`, `libPhysisSharpHelpers.so` and `libPhysisSharp.so` (replace with `.dll` on Windows) next to the executable.

+You can also use `LD_LIBRARY_PATH` on Linux to fool the linker.

 ## Process